Documentation · Reference

 - Consult: if seen by neurology or ENT

-III.
 Delirium

 - History: onset and pattern, current infection, medications list, constipation or urine retention, alcohol intake, nutrition status, etc.